tozny/terraform-provider-tozny/docs/resources/tozny_realm.md

 * `admin_url` - (Computed) URL for realm administration console.
 * `active` - (Computed) Whether the realm is active for applications and identities to consume.
 * `broker_identity_tozny_id` - (Computed) The Tozny Client ID associated with the Identity used to broker interactions between the realm and it's Identities.
 Will be empty if no realm broker Identity has been registered.
 * `client_credentials_filepath` - (Optional) The filepath to Tozny client credentials for the provider to use when provisioning this realm.
+Omit if using `client_credentials_config`.
+* `client_credentials_config` - (Optional) A JSON string containing Tozny client credentials for the provider to use  when provisioning this realm.
+Omit if using `client_credentials_filepath`.
 * `realm_name` - (Required) User defined identifier for the realm.
 * `sovereign_name` - (Required) User defined sovereign identifier.
 * `sovereign` - (Computed) The admin identity for a realm.